Zeigren/bookstack_docker/README.md

 - bookstack_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of `yourdomain`)

 Make whatever changes you need to docker-stack.yml (replace all instances of `yourdomain`).
+All environment variables for BookStack can be found in `docker-entrypoint.sh`.

 Run with `docker stack deploy --compose-file docker-stack.yml bookstack`